gaelazzo/myKode_Backend/src/jsApplication.md

 <a name="JsApplication+createConnectionPool"></a>

 ### jsApplication.createConnectionPool(dbCode) ⇒ <code>JsConnectionPool</code>
-Creates the connection pool, it is supposed to be overriden in derived classes
+Creates the connection pool, it is supposed to be overridden in derived classes

 **Kind**: instance method of [<code>JsApplication</code>](#JsApplication)